AEN National Speakers Bureau 2018-19

 “Political Islam: Hamas and Islamic Jihad”

 Jonathan Skolnik is Associate Professor of German at the University of Massachusetts at Amherst; a member of the faculty in Near Eastern and Judaic Studies, History, and Film Studies; and interim Director of the Institute for Holocaust, Genocide, and Memory Studies.
 He is a scholar of German Jewish writings and in Jewish Pasts, German Fictions, argued that Jews embraced German culture as a reinvention of Jewish identity and historical memory.
 Skolnick also teaches about Zionism and Modern Nationalism and works on Terrorism Narratives.
-He will speak about teaching Jewish Studies in the era of BDS, and about dealing with support for BDS in graduate student unions.
+He will speak about teaching Jewish Studies in the era of BDS, and about dealing with support for BDS in student unions.